It’s not a luxury. It’s not for multinational conglomerates. And it’s not just one among many growth strategies.

 Steve Izen, Co-Founder at Orderbot Software Inc.: “The big mistake everyone makes is to ask about price first.
 Price is one of the last things you ask.
 A good 3PL is worth its weight in gold.
 Reduction of errors and timely deliveries equal happy customers, and happy customers order more.”

-Establishing local partnerships with third-party logistics (3PLs) can be a godsend … or a nightmare.
+Establishing global partnerships can be a godsend … or a nightmare.

 When operating internationally, trust is paramount.
 As the above recommendations make clear, finding the right partner requires (1) on-the-ground due diligence, (2) a product-specific track record from prospective 3PLs, (3) technological transparency, and (4) a willingness to look beyond price.

-Given how sensitive these relationships are, we’ve spent considerable time at Shopify Plus outlining not just the general pros and cons of 3PLs — namely, international warehouses and fulfillment — but advice from industry leaders along with a series of questionnaires to guide your selection.
+Given how sensitive these relationships are, we’ve spent considerable time at Shopify Plus outlining not just the general pros and cons, but advice from industry leaders along with a series of questionnaires to guide your selection.

 You can access those in-depth articles here:

-- Global Fulfillment: The Beginner’s Guide to Finding the Right International Shipping Partner
+- Global Fulfillment: Finding the Right Shipping Partner

 It’s Time …